benji920/DevOpsProject/README.md

 - - - -
 ## 6. Make docker orchestration using Kubernetes

+To install minikube you can follow this [link](https://minikube.sigs.k8s.io/docs/start/)

 First, we install minikube with the command:
 ```bash
 minikube start